didih02/pca-dino/README.md

-# PCA-Dino
+# PCA-Dino & NCA-Dino

 ## Overview
-PCA-DINO is a project that leverages Principal Component Analysis (PCA) and Dino-ViT.
+PCA-Dino & NCA-Dino is a project that leverages Principal Component Analysis (PCA) and Neighbourhood Component Analysis (NCA) with Dino-ViT.

 ## Installation